Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: HCC: Hybrid code concatenation

-Let us now describe the HCC method in details by some examples using the 5-qubit perfect code, 7-qubit Steane code and 15-qubit Reed-Muller code (RM).
-Although the following examples are described based on the combination of code concatenation and code switching in two levels of concatenation, one can easily replace the code switching with MSD or PFT with no considerable modification and also generalize it for higher levels of concatenation.
-It is reminded that PFT is unable to apply single-qubit gates such as $T$, fault-tolerantly.
+Let us now describe the HCC method in detail through some examples using the 5-qubit perfect code and 7-qubit Steane code.
+Although the following examples are described based on the combination of code concatenation and MSD in two levels of concatenation, one can easily replace MSD with code switching or PFT with no considerable modification and also generalize it for higher levels of concatenation.